What is Homesteading?

 Make your own laundry detergent, insect repellent, and cleaning products with ingredients to have to hand or can find in your garden.
 Find simpler or quicker ways to do tasks.

 If you can garden, you can be a beekeeper.
 There’s many pluses to becoming a beekeeper: Bee’s help to pollinate your plants, you would also be helping sustain the honeybee population which has been in decline over recent years and while most people think of the yummy honey they will produce, in addition there’s beeswax, bee pollen and royal jelly that can be harvested.
+If you wanted to get into bee keeping, visit a Beekeeping Store where you can find the supplies to get you started.

 Keeping chickens is relatively inexpensive and a much healthier alternative to factory farmed poultry.
 Whether you are raising chickens for eggs or for meat, no homestead is really complete without it’s own brood.